cryptomator/cryptomator.github.io/_i18n/sponsors-checkout_en.md

     As part of your rights, you are entitled to a refund from your bank under the terms and conditions of your agreement with your bank.
 A refund must be claimed within 8 weeks starting from the date on which your account was debited.
   loadingStripe: Loading Stripe…
 submit:
-  amountSuffix1: per year (incl.
+  amountSuffix: net per year
-  amountSuffix2: VAT)
-  payNow: Pay Now
+  requestNow: Request Now
   processing: Processing…
+  notice: By pressing "Request Now", you confirm the sponsorship request.
+We will then contact you to confirm the payment and further details.
   help: Need any help?
 Don't hesitate to <a href="mailto:sales@cryptomator.org">contact us</a>.
 success: >
-  :envelope: A confirmation link has been sent to your email address.<br>If you're having trouble, please <a href="mailto:sales@cryptomator.org">contact us</a>.
+  :envelope: Thank you, we have received your request.
+We will contact you as soon as possible so that we can confirm the payment and list you as a sponsor on our site.<br>If you have any questions, please <a href="mailto:sales@cryptomator.org">contact us</a>.
 ---